Flower Mound Alimony Attorney

 Alimony is a form of financial support from one partner to the other during or after divorce.
 Alimony may be awarded if one partner in the divorcing couple requires financial assistance to maintain stability after separating.
 For example, alimony is often awarded to an individual who forewent education and career advancement opportunities to care for children while their spouse worked.

 Whether you are seeking alimony or negotiating the amount you will pay in alimony, you should seek legal representation from a capable alimony attorney in Flower Mound.
-At Law Office of Phillip M. Herr, PLLC, we deliver thoughtful representation that keeps our clients’ best interests in mind.
-As a former associate judge, Phillip M. Herr, Attorney at Law, understands how courts approach alimony cases and can use this experience to your advantage.
+At Law Office of Phillip M. Herr, PLLC, he delivers thoughtful representation that keeps his clients’ best interests in mind.
+As an experienced attorney, Phillip M. Herr, Attorney at Law, understands how courts approach alimony cases and can use this experience to your advantage.